See what you've been missing

 The three days were full of laughter mainly brought to us by Leo’s alternatives to fishing bait, yes ‘Allen’s Snakes’ will not catch you fish.
 And also by Courtney!
 We finally found something he can’t do.
 Using oars to paddle a dinghy is not his forte.

-But what I loved the most was sleeping in the gentle rippling water and waking up in bed, to views of the river and sunrise.
+But what I loved the most was sleeping in the gentle rippling water and waking up to views of the river and sunrise.

 3 things I didn’t know about houseboats: